 The full-scale collapse of the power grid would devastate the country!
 This is probably the worst possible SHTF event we could experience.
 A state-sponsored terrorist organization could conceivably cause an EMP that would take out power in most, if not all, of the United States.

 The power grid is even vulnerable to simple gunfire in certain areas.
 If there was a coordinated attack on remote substations, power could be disrupted in certain areas for a long period.
 It’s even susceptible to cyber-attack from our enemies.

 A nuclear attack is another catastrophic event that some are prepping for.
 It seems far-fetched, but it looks at the world leaders with access to nuclear weapons… it’s scary when you look at it!

 A nuclear attack would impact far more than just where it occurred.
 It would send the country, and the world, into a panic.

 World war is another possible cause of SHTF that seems like it could never occur until you look at our political landscape.
 The Middle East remains a hot zone where America and our enemies are almost always just a few miles away from starting WWIII.

-There is a lot of debate about what is most likely to cause a SHTF scenario to occur.
-We’ve spent a lot of time looking through the most likely causes of SHTF and these are the scenarios that we came up with.
+There is a lot of debate about what is most likely to cause a disaster scenario to occur.
+We’ve spent a lot of time looking through the most likely causes of SHTF, and these are the scenarios we came up with.

-Normally when we think about what a SHTF is, we turn to some grand scheme that involves nukes or the overthrow of the government.
+Normally when we think about what an SHTF is, we turn to some grand scheme that involves nukes or the overthrow of the government.
 While those may be possibilities, they’re also not likely to ever occur.